 We offer one-on-one homework help to students ages 8 to 18 Monday through Thursday at two locations: from 3:30 to 5:30pm at our Ann Arbor headquarters and from 6:00 to 8:00pm at beezy’s cafe in Ypsilanti.
-Tutors are available at either lab and ready to help students with homework in any subject, English language learning, and writing assignments.
+On Tuesdays and Thursdays from 4:00 to 6:00pm we offer after-school tutoring at our Detroit writing lab.
+Tutors are available ready to help students with homework in any subject, English language learning, and writing assignments.

 We offer a wide range of free evening and weekend workshops designed to foster creativity, strengthen writing skills, and provide students with a forum for executing projects they might not otherwise have the support to undertake.
 Workshops range from the playful to the practical, and all are taught by volunteer writers, artists, educators, and publishing professionals in our community.